Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Experiments

 \subsection{Visualization}

 In order to show some qualitative results of our model, we visualize the attention maps for generating every output, shown in Figure~\ref{fig:samples}.
-In particular, we show the attention of the decoder over slots when generating every output character.
+In particular, we show the attention of the decoder over slots when generating every output character \footnote{We observe the same pattern in the attention of slots over the input and have illustrated some examples in Appendix \ref{sec:attn}}.
 Interestingly, although we do not impose any sparsity in the decoder's attention weights, the attention maps are quite sparse.
 Namely, at each generation step only a few slots are attended, and each slot is attended while generating only a few characters.
 In addition, although we do not impose any bias towards discovering segments of the input, the characters which are generated while attending to a given slot are contiguous in the string (the vertical bands in Figure~\ref{fig:samples}).
-We believe that the emergence of contiguous spans is a result of the bottleneck we create with the slots and $L_0$Drop layer.
+We believe that the emergence of contiguous spans is a result of the bottleneck we create with our Dynamic Capacity Slot Attention.
 This means that the model is trying to put correlated information about the input in the same vector, so that it can represent the string more efficiently.
 The strongest correlations in the character string are local in the input, so each slot tends to represent characters which are next to each other in the input.

-In the early steps of training, when the sparsity ratio ($\lambda$) is small, each slot tends to represent a bigram of characters (\ref{fig:step 15000}) and later on, trigrams (\ref{fig:step 150000}).
+In early steps of training, when the sparsity ratio ($\lambda$) is small, each slot tends to represent a bigram of characters (\ref{fig:step 15000}) and later on, trigrams (\ref{fig:step 150000}).
 These observations confirm the necessity of the $L_0$Drop layer for converging to better units.
-As the ratio increases, the number of active slots reduces and they become more specialized in representing contiguous meaning-bearing segments of input.
+In particular, as the ratio increases, the number of active slots reduces and they become more specialized in representing contiguous meaning-bearing units of input.
 For instance, the word \textit{cooking} in \ref{fig:step 373000} is represented by two slots \textit{cook} and \textit{ing}.
-That these segments roughly correspond to the morphemes which we want the model to discover, is verified quantitatively in the probing experiments in Section~\ref{sec:probe}.
+That these segments roughly correspond to the morphemes which we want the model to discover, is verified quantitatively in the probing experiments in Section~\ref{sec:probe-results}.
+We provide attention map visualizations for other languages and stride-based models in \Cref{sec:vis_attn}.

-\subsubsection{Learned Positional Information.}
+\subsubsection{Learned Positional Information}